 Plan a Traditional Family Easter Gathering

 If your family celebrates Easter, research how it was celebrated in your family at least a century ago, including customs, food, decorations, and clothing.
 Then, put on an Easter as close to what they would have celebrated as you are able.
-Keeping the food and customs as close to the original as possible are the most important parts of creating an authentic traditional Easter for your modern family.
+Keeping the food and customs as close to the original as possible is the most important parts of creating an authentic traditional Easter for your modern family.

 Do Some Genealogy Spring Cleaning